Map out your adventures.

 Located in the heart of Arizona Globe-Miami offers the romance of Territorial history, Native American culture, small town friendly folks and limitless outdoor recreation, it all comes together there.
-Whatever it is that calls to you, it can be found in Globe-Miami.
+Whatever it is that calls to you, it can be found in Globe.
 With wonderful downtown buildings still intact, and historic cottages and homes perched on the hillsides, visitors can truly feel what life was like 100 years ago while still enjoying modern day amenities.

 Grit and Gratitude

 Hayden was a prosperous mining town founded in 1911.
 Today you can explore remants of what the town once was, truly taking a step back in time.
 Come see the tallest smelter chimney in Arizona which is 1,000 feet tall.

 Kearny is a the heart of the Copper Basin.
 The town sits near the Gila River in the Copper Basin area along with its sister cities, Hayden and Winkelman.
 The tiny town has a total area of 2.8 square miles.